alexcasche/react-ghp-styled/static/media/README.eba6018d.md

 Theme
 ---------------
-The theme object accepts the following options.
-It can be passed directly to the component as props, or with the styled-components theme provider (recommended).
+The theme object can be used to customize the look of the component, with the following values.

 | Prop              | Type        | Default          |
 |-------------------|-------------|------------------|